cness6140/archlinux/README.md

 ![alt text](<Screenshot 2024-11-17 at 1.14.22 PM.png>)

 Users on Reddit suggested that removing the file `/var/lib/pacman/db.lck` would fix this issue.
 It did not.

+I also ran `ps aux | grep pacman` and killed the few pacman processes that were running, before re-running pacstrap.
+This also did not work.

+I then decided to re-run every command I had done after `cfdisk`, and then try `pacstrap` again.
+And then, mysteriously, it worked.
+Not sure why.

+You probably can't tell, since this README is pretty short, but I spent a really long time troubleshooting stuff here... and I'm not sure how to fix it all :(